lmccay/knoxfs/README.md

 knoxfs
 ======

-Simple node.js CLI to interact with Hadoop behind an Apache Knox gateway
+A very simple node.js CLI to interact with Hadoop through an Apache Knox gateway

-Simple clone this project and install it with npm to get all of the dependencies and run.
+Simply clone this project and install it with npm to get all of the dependencies and run.

 ```
 cd knoxfs